-Most avian health issues clear up over time, but some are more serious.
-Every owner wants to prolong their parrot’s life for as long as possible, but to do so, veterinary intervention is sometimes required.
+Most avian health issues clear up over time, but some are more serious than others.
+Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary checkups and medical intervention will be required.

-Most vets can treat basic parrot health issues, but not all are trained to deal with specialized avian health problems.
-However, vets with a Certificate in Zoo Medicine are qualified to treat birds and other exotic animals.
-Parrots suffer from a range of issues, including polyomavirus, parrot fever, and candida.
-All of these need to be treated with antibiotics and other medicines, which only a vet can administer.
+Vets can treat basic parrot health issues, but not all have appropriate training.
+However, vets with a Certificate in Zoo Medicine (CertZooMed) are qualified to treat exotic birds.
+Parrots can get polyomavirus, parrot fever, and candida.
+These must be treated with antibiotics and medicines that only a veterinarian can administer.

-In an ideal world, our parrots would live a long life without any health issues.
-But accidents and Illnesses happen, which is why it’s best to be registered with a fully trained avian vet who understands parrot anatomy better than other veterinarians.
+In an ideal world, parrots would live a long life without experiencing any health issues.
+However, accidents and Illnesses happen, which is why you should be registered with a fully trained avian vet who understands the parrots’ anatomy.

 Do Veterinarians Treat Parrots?

-Contrary to common belief, most veterinarians aren’t trained in all aspects of animal health.
-Most can treat domesticated and farm animals, but they aren’t fully trained to deal with exotic animals, including parrots, cockatiels, and other birds.
+Most veterinarians aren’t trained in all aspects of animal health.
+Most can treat domesticated and farm animals, but they aren’t trained to deal with exotic animals, including parrots, cockatiels, and parakeets.

 While most veterinary schools have a course dedicated to avian medicine, it’s not a core requirement.
 Some schools don’t offer exotic bird courses at all.
-As a result, some veterinarians aren’t confident with treating parrots for even the most basic health conditions.
+As a result, some veterinarians aren’t confident with treating parrots.

 Vets with a Certificate in Zoo Medicine are qualified to treat birds and other exotic animals.
 You can determine who these vets are, as they will have CertZooMed after their name.

-However, you can take your parrot to a local vet for toenail and feather clipping, as these are standard veterinary practices.
-All of the reasons above signify why it’s essential to look for an avian veterinarian who understands the intricacies of parrot health.
+However, you can take your parrot to a local vet for nail clipping and feather clipping, as these are standard veterinary practices.
+You need to look for an avian vet who understands the intricacies of avian health.

 How To Find An Avian Vet